Merging electronic and shoe–leather reporting

 Journalists working in a modern newsroom benefit from a steady stream of wires stories, social media feeds, and messaging tools enabling instant collaboration with sources – all delivering information to the desktop.

 But before the internet, reporters had to rely on other means for finding stories and verifying facts.
 And it often meant getting out and about, making contacts, following leads, reaching dead ends, turning round, and starting again.

 A lot of the skills involved in so-called shoe–leather reporting still hold good today.

 If you turn up for the daily news meeting without a story idea, you’re in the wrong job.

-All these suggestions come from the days I was a local newspaper reporter and was judged on what stories I found, rather than the stories I was given.
+All these suggestions come from the days I was a local newspaper and later radio reporter and was judged on what stories I found, rather than the stories I was given.

 1: Your foot soldiers and spies